python/mypy/docs/source/generics.rst

   Another example of invariant type is ``dict``.
 Most mutable containers are invariant.

-When using the Python 3.12 syntax for generics, mypy will be automatically infer the most flexible variance for each class type variable.
+When using the Python 3.12 syntax for generics, mypy will automatically infer the most flexible variance for each class type variable.
 Here ``Box`` will be inferred as covariant: